graphql/graphql-spec/spec/Section 7 -- Response.md

 When the response of the GraphQL operation is an event stream, the first value will be the initial response.
-All subsequent values may contain an `incremental` entry, containing a list of Defer or Stream responses.
+All subsequent values may contain an `incremental` entry, containing a list of Defer or Stream payloads.

-The `label` and `path` entries on Defer and Stream responses are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the event stream.
-When a label is provided, the combination of these two entries will be unique across all Defer and Stream responses returned in the event stream.
+The `label` and `path` entries on Defer and Stream payloads are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the event stream.
+When a label is provided, the combination of these two entries will be unique across all Defer and Stream payloads returned in the event stream.

 If the response of the GraphQL operation is an event stream, each response map